Biological Sciences

 Biological Sciences minor

-For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health Sciences, Science, Social and Environmental Sustainability, Sport Coaching, or Youth and Community Leadership, complete the following courses:
+For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health Sciences, Product Design, Psychological Science, Science, Social and Environmental Sustainability, Sport, or Youth and Community Leadership, complete the following courses:

-A Biological Sciences major indicates you have the ability to access, understand, analyse, investigate, and communicate complex information.
+A Biological Sciences major indicates you have the ability to access, understand, analyse, and communicate complex information.
 You can develop further technical knowledge in areas that interest you like biosecurity, marine biology, evolutionary ecology, soil restoration, and biotechnology.

 Career pathways could include:

-- Pharmaceutical and governmental industries.
+• pharmaceutical and governmental industries.

 Find out more about what you can do with a degree in Biological Sciences.